 Informal text requirements that can be stored in documents, spreadsheets, or in requirements management tools, such as IBM® Rational® DOORS®, initiate the development process.
 Simulink Requirements™ allows you to view, author, and manage requirements together with your architecture, designs, generated code, and test artifacts.
 You can create a digital thread from requirements to design in System Composer™, Simulink, Stateflow®, or MATLAB tests in Simulink Test™.
 With this traceability, you can identify implementation or testing gaps and quickly understand the impact of a change on the design or test.
 Requirements from third-party tools can be viewed, synchronized, and managed to establish traceability with other tools in your development process.

 Temporal assessments in Simulink Test allow you to verify text requirements by specifying assessments with precise semantics in a natural language format that can be evaluated and debugged.

 Certification Standards Compliance

 Automate verification of models and code to standards such as DO-178, ISO 26262, IEC 61508, IEC 62304, and MathWorks Advisory Board (MAB) style guidelines.
 Simulink Check™ provides industry-recognized checks and metrics that identify standard and guideline violations during development.
 You can create custom checks to meet your own standards or guidelines.
-The IEC Certification Kit (for ISO 26262 and IEC 61508) and DO Qualification Kit (for DO-178) provides tool qualification artifacts, certificates, and test suites to help you qualify code generation and verification products and streamline certification of your embedded systems.
+The IEC Certification Kit (for ISO 26262 and IEC 61508) and DO Qualification Kit (for DO-178 and DO-254) provides tool qualification artifacts, certificates, and test suites to help you qualify code generation and verification products and streamline certification of your embedded systems.

 Prove Absence of Errors and Formally Verify Requirements